Chris-HJL/Openterface-Ops-GUI/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Please submit issues and pull requests.

-## Acknowledgments

-- Built with FastAPI and modern web technologies
-- Supports various AI models through OpenAI-compatible API interfaces
-- Designed for ease of use and extensibility